RomanTheBaby/SpeedTestAnimation/README.md

 # SpeedTestAnimation

-This repository contains only UI from [uplabs](https://www.uplabs.com/posts/speedtest-animation), with a buuuuuuuunch of hardcoded logic
+This repository contains only UI from [uplabs](https://www.uplabs.com/posts/speedtest-animation), with a buuuuuuuunch of hardcoded stuff